ivandrenjanin/alignment-drift-tracker/README.md

 ## Installation

-`module.json` ling can be found from the (Release page)[https://github.com/ivandrenjanin/alignment-drift-tracker/releases]
+`module.json` link can be found from the (Release page)[https://github.com/ivandrenjanin/alignment-drift-tracker/releases]

 ## Requirements